 Despite the growth in remote working, most businesses will still need physical workspaces designed to enhance teamwork and agility; catalyse creativity and innovation; as well as strengthen corporate identity.

-However, strict social distancing measures may present a conundrum for organisations looking to phase in more employees into the office.
+However, strict social distancing measures may present a conundrum for organization looking to phase in more employees into the office.

-The post-pandemic workplace will be designed with the idea that a proportion of the workforce will continue working from home.
-Instead of individual desks and private offices, the workplace will be reconfigured to provide staff with a safe and conducive environment to hold meetings and promote effective communication, which is not easily achieved from home.
+The post- pandemic workplace will be designed with the idea that a proportion of the workforce will continue working from home.
+Instead of individual desks and private offices, the workplace will be reconfigured to provide staff with a safe and conductive environment to hold meeting and promote effective communication, which is not easily achieved from home.

 Key design principles for a safe collaborative environment

-There are several ways organisations can create a safe and collaborative office where employees can work productively.
+There are several ways organizations can create a safe and collaborative office where employees can work productively.

 This will involve re-evaluating work processes to determine what can be carried out by individuals remotely, and what has to be undertaken as a team within a shared but socially distanced workplace.

-Organisations could categorise business projects according to collaborative and non-collaborative work.
+Organizations could categorise business projects according to collaborative and non-collaborative work.
 Projects that require ideation and evaluation often entail teamwork, which will be conducted from the office while operational tasks can be done remotely.
-Based on this framework, businesses will be better able to design their workspaces to be COVID-proof.
+Based on this framework, businesses will be better able to design their workspace to be Covid-proof.